-Chief Constable Andy Rhodes, Service Director for the NPWS has written this blog setting out some of the emerging lessons drawn from his own experiences and conversations with many other leaders from a variety of different sectors.
 Whatever business you are in, most of them will apply and hopefully, we can start to share learning that we can use now and, even more importantly, help us prepare our organisations for the next crisis.

-I wanted to focus on the Organisational Development (OD) stuff we’re all committed to on a normal day and see what’s happening under the pressure testing of a crisis.
+I wanted to focus on the organisational development (OD) stuff we’re all committed to on a normal day and see what’s happening under the pressure testing of a crisis.
 I believe the COVID-19 pandemic does bring with it some very unique organisational challenges and I’ll hopefully draw some of these out.

 The best time to mend a leaky roof is when the sun is shining

-To kick start the paradigm shift, I think we can all agree COVID-19 is forcing us all to respond to what the World Health Organisation has described as an ‘infodemic’.
+To kick start the paradigm shift, I think we can all agree COVID-19 is forcing us all to respond to what the World Health Organisation (WHO) has described as an ‘infodemic’.
 People are bombarded with fake news, facts and imagery resulting in confusion, fear and on occasion sheer panic.
 My usual pitch for wellbeing suggests we accept life is full of ups and downs and we must ask ourselves ‘does work make things better or worse?’
 I believe the current crisis must be our time as leaders to contribute by answering this question without hesitation – Yes, of course we can help make this awful experience better for our people.

 I can’t remember exactly where I read that quote, but I think about it all the time at the moment and it’s my opener on here because we all know a resilient organisational culture isn’t created overnight.

 Depending on your starting point, a crisis will create different behavioural dynamics within the workforce and we should adopt a positive mindset with leaders from day one.
-For example, I started by letting my leadership team know it’s ok to feel like we’re playing catch-up and that the crisis is an opportunity to establish new ways of working and behaviors that quite often prove difficult in peacetime.
+For example, I started by letting my leadership team know it’s ok to feel like we’re playing catch-up and that the crisis is an opportunity to establish new ways of working and behaviours that quite often prove difficult in peacetime.